msisdev/giban/README.md

 ### Who can use this?
 - Bloggers: swap color set and ready to go
-- CSS beginners:  launch blog and develop style progressively
+- CSS Beginners:  launch blog and develop style progressively
-- CSS pros: save time by skipping tokens & scripts
+- CSS Pros: save time by skipping tokens & scripts
 - Developers: just explore patterns and implementations in AstroJS

 ### Stack